 1. INTRODUCTION

-The Life Sciences and Healthcare sector in Brazil is highly regulated, encompassing all sorts of products that represent risks to health, hospital, clinical, commercial activities, including the newest trends such as cannabis-based products, software as a medical device and telehealth.
+The Life Sciences and Healthcare sector in Brazil is highly regulated, encompassing all sorts of products that represent risks to health, hospital, clinical, commercial activities, including the newest trends in the sector.

 2. LIFE SCIENCES